 Should You Control the Environment for Your Children.
 What you should try to control and what you should let go.

 Even if you do not have a toddler, it would be a good idea to read the toddler post first to get an idea of where I am building from for the toddler years.
 I would recommend the same for the Preschool post.
-It would also be a good idea to read through Fine Balance of Protecting Children.
+It would also be a good idea to read through Finding Balance When Protecting Children.